heroku/heroku-pg-extras/Readme.md

 ## THIS IS BETA SOFTWARE

 Thanks for trying it out.
-If you find any issues, please notify us at support@heroku.com
+If you find any issues, please [open an issue](https://github.com/heroku/heroku-pg-extras/issues).